“`html

 Program Curriculum: What You’ll Learn in 500 Hours

-Virginia’s LMT license requires 500 hours of approved massage therapy education.
+Virginia’s LMT license requires 500 hours of approved massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) education.
 AVI’s program fills every one of those hours with purpose.

 Core Technical Skills